-Articles for submission should be between 8,000-10,000 words and be accompanied by a short abstract of no more than 200 words.
-Submissions to Reports, Comments and Notes are expected to be 1,000 words or less, complete with an abstract of no more than 100 words.
+Articles for submission should be between 8,000-10,000 words (exclusive of footnotes) and be accompanied by a short abstract of no more than 200 words.
+Submissions to Reports, Comments and Notes are expected to be 1,000 words or less (exclusive of footnotes), complete with an abstract of no more than 100 words.
 Both should include a list of key words (max 10), and all files must be submitted by email.
 Abstracts will be mounted on the journal's website.

 All contributors will receive an electronic version of their contribution and a free copy of

 the issue.
 Contributors are permitted to print or otherwise distribute no more than 25 copies

 of their contribution.
 All contributors may purchase additional copies of the issue directly